Somewhere in Northern Scotland

 The smell of rust and oil was dominant in the air.
-Half an hour passed since leaving the city port.
+Half an hour passed since they left the city port.
 Yet they’ve seen no end on the sways of the vessel.
 Feeling cramped in the captain’s cabin, Mia decided to cool off and walked out on the deck.
 The breeze brushed her pinkish cheeks, carrying the smell of the sea, which hardly bothered her by now.

 Then it was gone.

-Another throaty sound of the engine, the rusty floating vessel had carried them closer towards their destination.
+Another throaty sound of the engine, the rusty floating vessel carried them closer towards their destination.
 She lingered by the front railing, not a hint of seasickness kicking in.
-Unlike her youthful and spirited aunt, her face devoid and paled in comparison to her own.
+Unlike her youthful and spirited aunt, her face was devoid and paled in comparison to her own.
 There were times she showed signs of throwing up, yet in the hour they were at sea, she never once asked for a bucket.

 On the third time, Mia heard her aunt.
 She looked up towards the captain’s cabin and found her peering over the rusted steel door.

-“Don’t lean too far, or you might fall!”
+“Don’t lean too far or you might fall!”

 “I’m fine, aunt Leanna.”

 “Why don’t you come up here?
 It is much safer!”